 John Martin is the director of the Maryland Lottery and Gaming Control Agency.
-Just part of what the agency does is vet applicants for gambling licenses and writes the regulations for gaming operators.
+Just part of what the agency does is vet applicants for gambling licenses and writes the regulations for gaming operators and Maryland betting apps.

 The agency also advises the Lottery and Gaming Control Commission on issues it must consider.
 Lottery & Gaming now has a new partner in the approval process for Maryland sports betting license applicants, the Sports Wagering Application Review Commission.